A few remarks on the tube algebra of a monoidal category: Tube algebras of representation categories

 This representation can be denoted by $\pi^\vee_Z\otimes\iota$, but we will simply write $T\xi$ instead of $(\pi^\vee\otimes\iota)(T)\xi$.

 The computation of matrix coefficients of this representation can be carried out as follows.
-For this choose an orthonormal basis $\{\xi^i_x\}_x$ in $H_i$.
-Then we can write $m^i_{xy}$ for the corresponding matrix units in $B(H_i)\subset c_c(\hat G)$, and $u^i_{xy}$ for the matrix coefficients of $U_i$.
+Choose an orthonormal basis $\{\xi^i_x\}_x$ in $H_i$.
+Write $m^i_{xy}$ for the corresponding matrix units in $B(H_i)\subset c_c(\hat G)$, and $u^i_{xy}$ for the matrix coefficients of $U_i$.
 For an element

 we denote by $T(y'x'z',xyz)$ the matrix coefficients of $T$, viewed as an operator $H_s\otimes H_j\otimes\bar H_j\to H_i\otimes H_s\otimes\bar H_i$, with respect to the bases $\{\xi^s_x\otimes \xi^j_y\otimes\bar\xi^j_z\}_{x,y,z}$ and $\{\xi^i_{y'}\otimes \xi^s_{x'}\otimes\bar\xi^i_{z'}\}_{y',x',z'}$ in $H_s\otimes H_j\otimes\bar H_j$ and $H_i\otimes H_s\otimes\bar H_i$.
 Let us also write $\rho_s$ for the Woronowicz character $\rho$ acting on $H_s$, and $\rho_{s,x'x}$ for the corresponding matrix coefficients.
 Then, by~\eqref{eq:matr-coef}, for $T^s_{ij}\in \CC(U_s\otimes U_j,U_i\otimes U_s)\otimes B(\bar H_j,\bar H_i)$, $\xi_j\in\Hom_G(Z,H_j)$ and $\zeta_i\in\Hom_G(Z,H_i)$, we have